zackmcnulty/Shea-Brown-Lab/RNN_latent_structure/learning_materials/Hyak_Notes.md

 on the Linux OS, check out this [tutorial](https://www.tutorialspoint.com/unix/index.htm).

-### Types of Nodes
+## Types of Nodes

-- Log-on Nodes: When you initially SSH into hyak when you log on, this is the node you start with.
+- *Log-on Nodes*: When you initially SSH into hyak when you log on, this is the node you start with.
 It handles all the basic operations allowing you to navigate through Hyak, submit jobs, and request access to other nodes.
 These do NOT have a lot of computing power, and should not be used for anything beyond these simple tasks

-- Build Nodes: These are nodes that all users have access to.
+- *Build Nodes*: These are nodes that all users have access to.
 They are set aside to help install needed software packages and compile code.
 Because they are often quick to obtain, they are also helpful for testing (in interactive mode; see below) whether your code runs on small samples and do some possible debugging.
 However, no large computations should be performed on these nodes.
 These nodes have access to the internet and thus are helpful for file transfers, using git, etc.
     - To get access to a build node, use the command: `srun -p build --nodes 1 --pty /bin/bash`

-- Compute Nodes: This is what you are really paying for.
+- *Compute Nodes*: This is what you are really paying for.
 These are the nodes with a ton of computational power that you want to be running your large jobs on.
 You only have unrestricted access to the nodes your group buys directly.
 However, Hyak has a cool feature called Backfill that allows you to run on the unused nodes owned by other people.
 However, there are some restrictions that come with this (see Backfill section below).
 These nodes do NOT have access to the internet, so nothing can be downloaded outside Hyak from here.

-### GSCRATCH
+## GSCRATCH

 While you have a home directory, the directory you start in when you log in, this location has a small memory capacity allocated to it.
 Beyond private information (i.e. SSH keys, logon scripts, etc) most files should be stored instead in your gscratch folder.
 The location of these directories are: